-Mark your calendars for a three-day festival of food, arts, and participatory performances at our 15th-century castle in Umbria.
+Mark your calendars for a festival of food, arts, lectures, and performances at our 15th-century castle in Umbria.
 Corrado Augius, Frank Dabell, Francesco Dillon, Alexander Hawkins (CRF 2018), Pat Oleszko (CRF 2011), and Alexander Stille (Director’s Guest, 2008) will be helping us celebrate.

 Come explore this icon of ancient Rome with us, from the comfort of the castle library, as historian Tod Marder (Director’s Guest, 2012) guides us through, “The Newest on the Pantheon, a Millennial Roman Favorite.”

 Civitella XXV #21: Studio Tour at Elizabeth Foundation for the Arts